mandloideep/acosus-presentation/research-paper/current/section-5.md

 1. **Ease of Use**: The perfect PEOU score (M=5.00) and consistent qualitative praise for interface design suggest the system successfully balances functionality with accessibility—a critical requirement for adoption among time-constrained transfer students.

-2. **Perceived Accuracy**: System accuracy (M=4.50) and probability alignment (M=4.50) ratings indicate that the priority-weighted success rate calculations produced results that resonated with participants' self-assessments, supporting the validity of the PWRS approach.
+2. **Label Validity**: Probability alignment (M=4.50) ratings indicate that the priority-weighted success rate calculations produced results that resonated with participants' self-assessments.
+This is critical validation for the foundation phase, as these calculated scores will serve as training labels—participant agreement suggests the PWRS approach generates meaningful ground truth.

 3. **Adoption Intent**: High likelihood to continue (M=4.75) suggests participants saw ongoing value in the system, supporting the sustainability of the advising approach.